NPRWash. Dc, DC

 Calling all grant writers, wordsmiths, storytellers and true nonprofit enthusiasts: NPR’s Development Division needs your help!
 If you love public radio, have a unique and persuasive way of articulating NPR’s mission and can craft compelling fundraising and stewardship materials for foundations – this job is for you!
 We seek to hire a dynamic, experienced and mission-driven Development Writer and Reports Manager to assist Development’s writing and communications hub in generating inspiring, polished and thought-provoking fundraising materials for the donors who make our critical work possible.

-The ideal candidate will have a strong foundation in nonprofit communications and grant writing, with a track record of producing successful fundraising materials.
+The ideal candidate will have a strong foundation in grant writing and nonprofit communications, with a track record of producing successful fundraising materials.
+The Development Writer will also be instrumental helping NPR’s Development Division build a case for support for significant fundraising initiatives.
 S/he will be strategic, collaborative, have a service-oriented approach and keen business/nonprofit acumen, and thrive in a fast-paced, creative, results oriented culture.

 The Development Writer and Reports Manager’s primary job responsibilities include, but are not limited to: